Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-Through our thorough tests in a range of different environments, from sun baked camps through to higher altitude, colder climbs, we found the Nemo Tensor All Season came out on top as one of the best sleeping pads we’d tested.
-What made it fair so well?
+Through my tests in a range of different environments: from sun baked camps through to higher altitude, colder climbs, I found the Nemo Tensor All Season came out on top as one of the best sleeping pads we’d tested.
+What made it fare so well?

-Throughout our tests, we were constantly impressed with the Tensor’s small packed size (27×11.5cm/10.5×4.5in), the incredible warmth and insulation from cold ground conditions (an R-Value of 5.4) and the high comfort it offered.
+Throughout my tests, I was constantly impressed with the Tensor’s small packed size (27×11.5cm/10.5×4.5in), the incredible warmth and insulation from cold ground conditions (an R-Value of 5.4) and the high comfort it offered.
 In fact, we had some debate about whether this or the Therm-a-Rest NeoAir Xlite NXT (below) were more comfortable, but we decided on the Tensor in the end as it really did win out in a whole range of areas.

-Nemo really do not disappoint and at This Expansive Adventure, we’ve always been really impressed with their offerings.
-So, it’s no surprise to us that the Nemo Tensor All Season is one of the best camping sleeping pad options on the market right now that money can buy.
+Nemo really do not disappoint and I’ve always been really impressed with their offerings.
+So, it’s no surprise to me that the Nemo Tensor All Season is one of the best camping sleeping pad options on the market right now that money can buy.

-When you add to its already glowing performance in our variety of tests for our reviews, its weight is pretty next level, coming in at 664g/1lb 7oz including stuff sack and inflation tool for the Long Wide version that we tested.
-It also provided some of the best trail sleep we’ve ever had and makes very little noise – even if you toss and turn through the night.
+When you add to its already glowing performance in my variety of tests on actual camping trips, its weight is pretty next level, coming in at 664g/1lb 7oz including stuff sack and inflation tool for the Long Wide version that we tested.
+It also provided some of the best trail sleep I’ve ever had and makes very little noise: even if you toss and turn through the night.

-The only points to consider with this pad is that it does take a while to inflate and pack down (our linked review contains real time set up and pack down).
-But these are some of the longest in our round up 3 minutes 43 seconds to inflate and 3 minutes 26 seconds to deflate.
+The only points to consider with this pad is that it does take a while to inflate and pack down (my linked review contains real time set up and pack down).
+But these are some of the longest in our guide, taking 3 minutes 43 seconds to inflate and 3 minutes 26 seconds to deflate.
 However, the inflation sack makes this easy and the effort involved feels like a good pass off for such a comfortable sleeping pad.

-Likewise, the price may be off putting too if you’re on a budget – and this is one of the priciest sleeping pads in our round up.
+Likewise, the price may be off putting too if you’re on a budget; this is one of the priciest sleeping pads in our round up.
 However, if you’re willing to invest in your backpacking gear and want ultimate comfort and lightweight packability, then the Nemo Tensor All Season should be at the top of your consideration list.
-Read our full review of the Nemo Tensor All Season sleeping pad.
+Read my full review of the Nemo Tensor All Season sleeping pad.

 Therm-a-Rest NeoAir Xlite NXT